 The first self-guided route takes you across Pegwell Bay to the River Stour, like the route I did on a paddleboard.
 And the second heads north to Broadstairs, via Viking Bay.
 Please make sure you check the tide times before setting off.

-Where to stay in Kent
+Where to Stay in Kent

 I stayed at the lovely Botany Bay Hotel, overlooking one of the most iconic spots on the Kent Coastline and right on the clifftop.
 They have only 30 rooms and a wonderful restaurant and bar downstairs.
 I decided to eat here after finding out about the quality of the locally sourced food.
 I wasn’t disappointed!